 Dan - Always! :) One of swords -- that's my portal for all the social

-and the free MP3s are at palette swap ninja.
+media stuff from inside Activision.
+All the Palette-Swap Ninja infoand the free MP3s are at palette swap ninja.
 And I don't blog much

 on bunnyears lately, but that's my portal to all my personal weird